 3. Offer incentives.

-In addition to reaching out for input on the nuts and bolts of the program itself, ask employees what kind of incentives they would respond to the most.
+In addition to reaching out for input on the nuts and bolts of the wellness program itself, ask employees what kind of incentives they would respond to the most.
 Currently, 86 percent of employers offer financial incentives for participation in employee health programs.
 You can give financially-focused rewards for participation such as bonuses, extra paid time off, or reduced monthly premium costs.
 Or, you could opt for fitness and health-related incentives like free gym memberships or workout gear and swag.
 62% of respondents in a recent study reported that they would be interested in using a wearable fitness tracker, so never underestimate the power of a FitBit or Apple Watch.

 4. Keep it simple.

-People want to burn calories in the gym, but they don’t want to have to burn a ton of brain calories just trying to understand how their program works and what they need to do to participate.
+People want to burn calories in the gym, but they don’t want to have to burn a ton of brain calories just trying to understand how their company wellness program works and what they need to do to participate.
 Keep the process, sign-up, guidelines, and activities as simple and easy as possible.
 Use clear, concise language during the launch, and create a hub or portal that’s intuitive to use.

 Additionally, make your offerings easy to access by bringing them straight to your office door with onsite healthcare, such as 2020 On-site’s mobile eye care clinics.
 The fewer excuses employees can make to sit things out, the more likely they are to join.
 Onsite healthcare also drives convenience.
 New research from NRC Health shows that 51 percent of consumers believe that convenient access is the single-most important factor driving their health care decisions.